Planning a lesson about body part idiomatic phrases

 Objective: To have fun and learn the meaning of some idioms

-Most languages have idioms and sayings, and some of them are quite similar.
-Some of them are called similes and start very often with ‘as’, e.g., as blind as a bat.
+Most languages have idioms and sayings, and some of them are pretty similar.
+For example, some of them are called similes and often start with ‘as’, e.g., as blind as a bat.
 Others relate to body parts, like the ones below.

 Activity 1: Presentation